mkunboxing/vercos-blog-assingment/README.md

 ## Deployment

-The application is deployed and can be accessed at: [Your Deployment URL]
+The application is deployed and can be accessed at: [[Deployment URL](https://blog-app-snowy-psi.vercel.app/)]

 ## Contributing